Praize/.NET-windowsForm-ConsumingAPI/README.md

 # .NET-windowsForm-ConsumingAPI
-This project is a windows Forms project which consumes the Csharp-MarvelApi
+This project is a windows Forms project(.NET Framework) which consumes the Csharp-MarvelApi https://github.com/Praize/Csharp-WebApi-Marvel